-The Company accrued profit sharing bonus to employees for 2019 and 2018 are \$87,563 thousand and \$40,000 thousand respectively, and \$752 thousand and \$353 thousand for the directors, which are based on the pre-tax net profit before minus the employees' and directors' profit sharing bonus in each period of the Company multiplied by the employee profit sharing bonus and director' profit sharing bonus allotment stipulated in the Company's Articles of Association, and are included as operating expenses of 2019 and 2018.
+The Company accrued profit sharing bonus to employees for 2020 and 2019 are \$100,0000 thousand and \$87,563 thousand respectively, and \$855 thousand and \$752thousand for the directors, which are based on the pre-tax net profit before minus the employees' and directors' profit sharing bonus in each period of the Company multiplied by the employee profit sharing bonus and director'' profit sharing bonus allotment stipulated in the Company's Articles of Association, and are included as operating cost and operating expenses of 2020 and 2019.
 If there is a difference between the actual allocated amount and the estimated amount in the next year, it will be treated according to the changes in the accounting estimates, and the difference will be classified as the profit and loss of the next year.
 If employees' profit sharing bonus is paid by shares, the number of shares shall be calculated based on the closing price of the day before the Board of Directors.
-There is no difference between the amount of profit sharing bonus for employees and directors as determined by the Board of Directors and the estimated amount in the consolidated financial report of the Company for the year of 2019 and the year of 2018.
+There is no difference between the amount of profit sharing bonus for employees and directors as determined by the Board of Directors and the estimated amount in the consolidated financial report of the Company for the year of 2020 and the year of 2019.
 Related information is available at the MOPS.